l7mp/learning-go/99-labs/01-setup/README.md

 FAIL
 ```

 Consult the `README.md` file for how to solve the exercise and place your solution into the file `exercise.go` at the placeholder.

-> **Note**:
-> It is usually not worth copying someone else solution: most probably your exercises will be quite different (that is what `make generate` is for).
+It is usually not worth copying someone else solution: most probably your exercises will be quite different (that is what `make generate` is for).

 > ✅ **Check**:
 >